conradakunga/Blog/_posts/2025-02-08-pipelining-task-results-with-taskwheneach.md

 ### TLDR

-**`Task.ForEach` allows for asynchronous processing of multiple tasks, returning results per task immediately they are available for processing.**
+**`Task.WhenEach` allows for asynchronous processing of multiple tasks, returning results per task immediately they are available for processing.**

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-02-08%20-%20WhenEach).